threefoldtech/info_grid/src/documentation/system_administrators/advanced/hummingbot.md

 ## Preparing the VM

-We prepare the full to run Hummingbot.
+We prepare the full VM to run Hummingbot.

 * Update the VM
    ```